 Want to participate in a short research study?
 Help shape the future of investing tools and you could win a $250 gift card!

-Has Allied Motion Technologies Inc. Been A Good Investment?
+Does Allied Motion Technologies Have A Good ROCE?

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.